 POWER

-Program of Wellbeing, Ethical Practice and Resilience in healthcare professionals (POWER)
+Program of Wellbeing, Ethical Practice and Resilience in healthcare professionals

+Providing continuous high-quality care can be at odds with the wellbeing of healthcare professional workforce.
+Burnout and moral distress are common in ICU and other environments.
 Healthcare professional wellbeing is linked to effectiveness and efficiency at work impaired functioning at work.

-POWER projects are supported by an unrestricted grant from the Robin DeVerteuil (RDV) Foundation
+POWER projects are supported by an unrestricted grant from the Robin DeVerteuil (RDV) Foundation.

 Objectives